survivejs/react-book/manuscript/06_react_and_flux.md

 Even though integrating Alt took a lot of effort, it was not all in vain.
 Consider the following questions:

 1. Let's say we wanted to persist the Notes within `localStorage`, where would you implement that?
 It would be natural to plug that into our `NoteStore`.
+Alternatively we could do something more generic as we'll be doing next.
 2. What if we had multiple components relying on the data?
 We would just consume `NoteStore` and display it however we want.
 3. What if we had multiple, separate Note lists for different type of tasks?
 We could set up another Store for tracking these lists.
 That Store could refer to actual Notes by id.
 We'll do something like this in the next chapter as we generalize the approach.